NordicESMhub/GEO4962/_episodes/03-simple_case.md

 <pre>ls *.xml
 </pre>

-To change the starting data of our test simulation (otherwise the first simulated day will be 0001-01-01):
+If we do not want the first day in our experiment to be 0001-01-01 we need to change the starting data of our test simulation.

 <font color="red">On Abel:</font>